 Just show what the deploy would do

 --force (= false)

-Allow a charm to be deployed which bypasses checks such as supported series or LXD profile allow list
+Allow a charm/bundle to be deployed which bypasses checks such as supported base or LXD profile allow list

 -m, --model (= "")